Unsex Me Here

 Of direst cruelty.

-She’s referring, of course, not to sex or the sex act but to the fact that her husband is becoming more and more squeamish about the business of murder, and so he may not, fears Lady Macbeth, be up to the task of killing King Duncan after all, as the two of them had originally planned.
+She’s referring, of course, not to sex or the sex act but to the fact that her husband is becoming more and more squeamish about the business of murder — as a result of which he may not, she fears, be up to the task of killing King Duncan after all, as the two had originally planned.

-Lady Macbeth imagines herself here as a kind of vessel, and her eloquent malediction is her own vivid way of praying to be stripped of all the nurturing feminine virtues she contains — and perhaps of all her remaining humanity.
+Lady Macbeth imagines herself here as a kind of vessel, and her eloquent malediction is her own vivid way of praying to be bled of all her nurturing, feminine virtues — and perhaps of all her remaining humanity as well.
 She asks that in its place she be filled completely, “from crown to toe topful,” with “direst cruelty” — i.e. the spirit of violence — so that she herself might help her hapless husband fulfill the dirty deed.

 About The Author